Argyrocytisus

 Argyrocytisus battandieri, the pineapple broom or Moroccan broom is a species of flowering plant in the legume family, Fabaceae, subfamily Faboideae.
 It is the only member of the genus Argyrocytisus (formerly Cytisus battandieri).

-A native of Morocco, it is a substantial deciduous shrub growing to 4 m tall and wide, with trifoliate grey-green leaves, and erect racemes of yellow flowers with a distinctive pineapple scent.
+It is native to the Rif and Middle Atlas mountains of Morocco.
+It is a substantial deciduous shrub growing to 4 m tall and wide, with trifoliate grey-green leaves, and erect racemes of yellow flowers with a distinctive pineapple scent.
 Grown in a sheltered location, it is hardy down to -15 C.

-The cultivar ‘Yellow Tail’ has gained the Royal Horticultural Society’s Award of Garden Merit.
+The cultivar 'Yellow Tail' has gained the Royal Horticultural Society's Award of Garden Merit.
 It was introduced to the UK as recently as 1922, and for a long time was thought less hardy than plants have proved.